bvbohnen/X3_Customizer/Documentation.md

         - Float, the amount to boost the speedup rate by.
 Eg. 2 will reduce the delay between ticks to 125 ms. Practical limit may be set by game frame rate, eg. approximately 15x at 60 fps.

+ * Disable_Combat_Music

+    Requires: x3story.obj

+      Turns off combat music, keeping the normal environment musc playing when nearing hostile objects.
+If applied to a saved game already in combat mode, combat music may continue to play for a moment.
+The beep on nearing an enemy will still be played.

  * Set_Max_Marines

     Requires: x3story.obj